DaveMielke/NBP/b2g/doc/UserInterface/Reference/actions.rst

 .. |ScrollUp| replace:: Go to the previous page of a list or paragraph of text.
 .. |SelectAll| replace:: Select all of the text.
 .. |SendAndroidLog| replace:: Send a copy of the Android log to the B2G developers.
-.. |SendScreen| replace:: Send a copy of the screen content to the B2G developers.
+.. |SendScreen| replace:: Send a copy of the current screen content to the B2G developers.
 .. |SetLeft| replace:: Pan the braille display a specific amount to the right.
 .. |SetSelectionEnd| replace:: Set or change the end of the text selection.
 .. |SetSelectionStart| replace:: Set or change the start of the text selection.